javascript-tutorial/en.javascript.info/2-ui/3-event-details/1-mouse-events-basics/article.md

 Now the bold element is not selected on double clicks.

 The text inside it is still selectable.
 However, the selection should start not on the text itself, but before or after it.
-Usually that's fine though.
+Usually that's fine for users.

 ````smart header="Canceling the selection"
 Instead of *preventing* the selection, we can cancel it "post-factum" in the event handler.